ing-bank/lion/packages/localize/README.md

 Promise.all([
   localize.loadNamespace('my-hello-component');
-  localize.loadNamespace('my-goodbuy-component');
+  localize.loadNamespace('my-goodbye-component');
 ])
 ```

-Thus there is a loder function for all components having a certain prefix in a name.
+Thus there is a loader function for all components having a certain prefix in a name.

-The locale which will be loaded by default is accesed via the `localize.locale`.
+The locale which will be loaded by default is accessed via the `localize.locale`.

 The single source of truth for page's locale is `<html lang="my-LOCALE">`.
 At the same time the interaction should happen via `localize.locale` getter/setter to be able to notify and react to the change.